Why We Need Language Teachers

 The Best Kind Of Teacher

-Over the past few months I have been interacting with a Spanish class at St. Andrews School in Delaware, in the United States.
+I once corresponded with a Spanish class at St. Andrews School in Delaware, in the United States.
 The high school students in this school, after 2-4 years of Spanish, are able to express themselves surprisingly eloquently, on fairly complex subjects of their own choosing.
 Their achievements are impressive, and far above the ordinary.
 Why are they so exceptional, compared to the typical results of high school language instruction?

 “Reading books and listening to stories for acquiring a foreign language may sound like nothing new.
 We have been teaching reading and listening for the last 50 to 100 years in foreign language programs in schools all over the world.
 But the way we have been offering reading and listening classes to students has been ineffective, inefficient, and insufficient.”